About your Parish Council - what we do

 The Devil's Kneading Trough in winter (see cattle for scale).
 Wye and Crundale Downs NNR, is also designated as a Special Area of Conservation for its international importance as a priority habitat.
 Natural England manages the NNR for its 'important assemblage of rare, scarce and uncommon orchids' and its '86 nationally rare or scarce' invertebrate species, which includes 24 nationally scarce moths and butterflies.

-Parish councillors act together in the local interest.
-The have the power to improve the local environment, initiate and lead projects, and get things done about the matters that people really need and notice - and care about.
+Parish councillors act together in the local interest to improve the local environment, initiate and lead projects, and get things done about the matters that people really need and notice - and care about.

 These local environmental matters include public open spaces, footpaths, litter, village halls, the burial ground and churchyards, allotments, shelters, seats, signs and public events.
 The Parish Council now owns and manages public open spaces like Churchfield Green and the public WCs, and provides financial support for the Wye Village Hall charity by managing the Taynters Field Recreation Ground and maintaining the play equipment under licence.